espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 Component Makefiles
 -------------------

-Each project contains one or more components, which can either be part of esp-idf or added from other component directories.
+Each project contains one or more components, which can either be part of ESP8266_RTOS_SDK or added from other component directories.

 A component is any directory that contains a ``component.mk`` file.